KoBeWi/Godot-Universal-Mod-Manager/README.md

 ## Examples

 GUMM comes with example mods for 3 games: Lumencraft, Spooky Ghosts Dot Com, Blastronaut Demo (note that the first 2 are commercial games, so you need to own them to see the mods in action).
 Their game entries are located in GameInfo directory.
-You can use these mods as a reference on how your mods can work.
-Note that the examples don't use any *advanced modding techniques* (like node injecting or replacing scripts etc.).
+You can use these mods as a reference on how your mods can work and take note of some *advanced modding techniques* (like manual file copying).